banner image

 The NSW Disaster Recovery Facebook page also provides updates and important information for communities in recovery.

-• BASIX and Planning Reform fees: The NSW Government has announced it will waive or refund all BASIX Certificate and Planning Reform fees on Development Applications related to homes damaged or destroyed in the recent bushfires.
-Affected property owners can contact the Department to arrange for a BASIX Certificate to be issued free of charge:
+• BASIX and Planning Reform fees: The NSW Government will waive or refund all BASIX Certificate and Planning Reform fees on Development Applications related to homes damaged or destroyed in the 2019/20 bushfires.

 • T: 1300 054 464

-Council cannot guarantee the suitability of any individual environmental consultant to your unique circumstance, but this list of known consultants by local government area can help you start a conversation so you can find an environmental consultant with qualifications relevant to your proposal:
+Here you'll find a list of known consultants by local government area so you can find a consultant with qualifications relevant to your proposal:

 Eurobodalla Shire